-Join Matt Piper for an in-depth discussion in this video Using gates, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Using gates, part of Learning Reason 7.

 In the lower half of the the dynamics section is where you'll find the gate.…Gates are most commonly used for removing…unwanted bits of audio from your recording.…An example of a gate would be on a noisy electric guitar with a lot of hum,…you might use a gate So that the gate is closed when you're not playing the guitar.…And it effectively removes the hum.…But the gate opens when you play notes on your guitar.…Another use for gate is to remove noise from voice-over recordings.…